-- All hardware materials will be provided
+- All hardware materials (including Pis, accessories and 3D printed parts) will be provided

-- Some basic programming knowledge
+- Basic programming knowledge